Shrine of the Immaculate Conception: Background

 The city now known as Atlanta was founded in 1837 under the name Terminus, in reference to its location as the "terminus" for the Western and Atlantic Railroad that had been built in north Georgia.
 Over the next several years, the city grew in size and importance, becoming a major railroad junction for the southeastern United States.
 Many of the people who had worked on the railroad's construction and operation were immigrants, and by 1850, of the roughly 2,500 people who lived in the city, about 10 percent had been born outside of the United States.
 These immigrants were primarily Irish Catholics who maintained their religion after settling in the area, which at the time was under the jurisdiction of the Roman Catholic Diocese of Charleston.
 Beginning in 1845, priests from other Georgia cities such as Augusta and Macon would travel to the city to preach and perform Mass in the houses of the railroad workers.
 The oldest records from this mission parish date to 1846, when a baptism was conducted on August 9.
-From this time until 1849, the John Barry served as the parish priest.
+From this time until 1849, John Barry served as the parish priest.